 Although steeped in seemingly separate cultural traditions, these four show a surprising common vision of musical sharing.
 Each musician will perform on a violin once owned and played by a prisoner in a Nazi concentration camp, now repaired and repurposed as an instrument of peace, social justice and hope.
 Along the Trade Route will celebrate the remarkable resilience of the human spirit.

-Tickets for preferred seating and post-concert reception: $72
+Tickets for preferred seating and pre-concert reception at 6:00 pm: $72

 Pre-admission: $36; At-the-door: $45.